CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Select how file permissions will be applied when migrating to Shared Drive.

-Change Conditions: None - no file permissions migrated.
-File - original file permissions migrated.
+Change Conditions: None - No file permissions migrated.
+File - Original file permissions migrated.
 Root - Any items on file ACLs will be added as members of the Shared Drive.

 ### Shared Drive Same Domain Migration Type <a name="shasammigt"></a>
 {: .no_toc }